Okalmary254/interactive-dashboard/README.md

 # 📊 Interactive Dataset Visualizer

-A powerful and easy-to-use **Streamlit** application that lets you upload your own CSV files and generate insightful, customizable visualizations.
+A powerful and easy-to-use **Streamlit** application that lets you upload your own CSV, Excel and Stata files and generate insightful, customizable visualizations.
 Perfect for quick data analysis, presentations, or exploratory data science work.

 ---

 ## 🚀 Features

-- Upload and preview your CSV data instantly
+- Upload and preview your CSV, Excel or Stata data instantly
 - Choose from the following chart types:
   - Line Plot
   - Bar Plot